aerosol/anxibits-hugo/content/post/2018-04-23-kobo-on-wallabag-self-hosted-read-later.md

   - It has a large screen capable of displaying technical books (code snippets mainly) in a way that doesn't make me want to hurt myself

-  - There's this sweet orange backlight, that really does make a difference for bedtime reading
+  - There's this sweet orange backlight that really does make a difference for bedtime reading

   - As it turns out - it's hackable!